Mada: As an obstacle to moksha

-According to the Hindu theology, it signifies negative attributes such as "arrogance, excessive pride, obstinacy, stubborn mindedness".
+According to the Hindu theology, mada signifies negative attributes such as "arrogance, excessive pride, obstinacy, stubborn mindedness".
 It is seen as a major obstacle to attaining moksha, or salvation.
 If one bears mada towards another person, they cannot attain moksha.
 The presence of Mada in a person leads to ignorance which in turn leads to the corruption of the mind.
 According to Hindu scriptures, mada is often manifested due to a variety of reasons.